 The course framework developed by the Chancellor's Office outlines a spectrum of curriculum implementation for community engagement.
 The framework is not meant to establish a hierarchy of experience wherein service learning is considered the 'high end' of the spectrum and community-engaged learning the 'low end.'
 Instead, it is meant to help the CSU establish a shared language and method for identifying and understanding student learning and community impact.

-A course must include all six essential elements (EE) to be identified as 'service learning' and the first three of the six to be identified as 'community-engaged learning.'
+A course that includes all six essential elements (EE) is identified as 'service learning' and the first three of the six as 'community-engaged learning.'
 Below is a list of each essential elements with its baseline definition.
 It's best to view the entire framework to see how the systemwide defintions for these courses are being established through a spectrum of course implementation.